qzc438/ontology-llm/DOCKER.md

 ### After editing the code

-The page and the stylesheet are re-read on a browser refresh.
+The page and the stylesheet are re-read on a browser refresh: `templates/` and `static/` are mounted from the host, read-only, so an edit to either is live straight away.

-Everything else is in the image — `web_app.py`, `web_overrides.py` and the `om_*.py` pipeline included — so rebuild:
+The Python is not. `web_app.py`, `web_overrides.py` and the `om_*.py` pipeline are read once at start-up and come from the image, so rebuild for those:

 ```bash
 docker compose up --build -d